Martha Stearns Marshall: Biography

 In the late 1750s, the Marshalls founded a Separate Baptist church at Abbott's Creek in North Carolina.
 There Martha served alongside her husband and “was noted for her zeal and eloquence,” and she “added greatly to the interest of meetings conducted by her husband.”
 The first difficulty the new church encountered was that no minister would cooperate with Stearns in ordaining Daniel.
 A pastor in South Carolina refused to participate in an ordination service because Daniel and the Separate Baptists “allowed women to pray in public and illiterate men to preach, and encouraged noise and confusion in their meetings.”
 The ordination service finally took place when Elder Ledbetter, Daniel’s brother-in-law, agreed to participate in the ordination.

 In 1771, the Marshalls moved to Columbia County, Georgia, where they founded the first Baptist church in Georgia, located at Kiokee.
 A. H. Newman wrote of their efforts in founding this work:

 “Marshall was now sixty-four years old and had behind him a truly apostolic record.
 Almost equally useful was his wife, a sister of Shubal Stearns.”

 Legacy

-In 2007, Baptist Women in Ministry instituted the Martha Stearns Marshall Day of Preaching to invite churches to encourage women to preach.
+In 2007, Baptist Women in Ministry instituted the Martha Stearns Marshall Day of Preaching to encourage churches to invite women to preach.
 On a Sunday in February each year, "we will join together to celebrate hearing the voices of women as they preach in pulpits across the United States.
 As more women enter the ministry, churches have a greater opportunity to welcome them into their pulpits," said Pam Durso, Associate Executive Director of the Baptist History and Heritage Society.